Psychometry on the BBC with Craig:

 For an accomplished medium the vibration emanating from a personal object held at the start of a sitting can act as a stepping stone that links them with the vibrations of communicators from the spirit world.
 The novice can also use psychometry as the foundation for their clairvoyance, which may eventually grow into a mediumistic gift.
 Grounding in psychometry trains the intuition to sense qualities of the owner’s character from an object.
 This same intuitive skill can eventually be developed into the ability to sense the personality and thoughts of a spirit communicator.

-If you are running a group and practising medium readings and psychic readings then you will probably practice psychometry every week.
+If you are running a group and practicing medium readings and psychic readings then you will probably practice every week.
 At the start it will help you to develop your innate psychic skills.
 In a developed circle it will serve as a useful warm-up before beginning mediumship.
 Do not undervalue the importance of psychometry or get frustrated because you want to dive straight into mediumship.
-Develop extremely accurate psychometry and your mediumship is likely to become just as accurate.

 When people come to the circle I ask them all to put at least one object into a bag as they enter.
 These can be “read” during the evening.
 It is important that nobody else in the room sees the objects being put into the bag or be given clues to identify its owner.